The Silver Vixen

 ‘We need something younger: a young, firm shapechanger that will heal well.
 Our traps might kill a creature as old as her.’

 ‘I know you would handle her with utmost care,’ Vera said.
-Micah behaved gentlemanly towards women whether toddler or school girl, maiden, married or crone.
-Perhaps due to his time in the army, he considered women rather delicate, as well.
-The few times Vera had been annoyed with Micah was when he hinted that, as a woman, Vera was in any way incapable.
+Micah behaved gentlemanly towards all women.
+Perhaps it was due to his time in the army, but he considered women rather delicate, as well.
+The few times Vera grew annoyed with Micah was when he hinted that, as a woman, Vera was in any way incapable.
 ‘But such an old body may not take well to the mounting process.’

 ‘But they are not shapechangers,’ Vera said sadly.

 ‘If she’s lived her life with the foxes, no doubt she’s bred.
 They could be hers.
-They might just change on different schedules.
+They may simply change on a different schedule.
 This is such a rare opportunity, Countess,’ Micah pressed.
 ‘We must be sure.’

 ‘I am sure.
 Shapechangers do not pass on their abilities,’ Vera reminded.
-Micah grimaced.
-Vera had taught him that.
-He’d read it many times in the museum.
-‘If they could, no doubt enough of the creatures would remain that I wouldn’t be so desperate to find one.’
+‘If they could, no doubt enough of the creatures would remain that I would not be so desperate to find one.’

-‘And if the tanner’s story is true, and her schedule renders her vixen in daylight, how could she have carried any offspring?
-They would not have survived.’
+‘And if the tanner’s story is true, and her schedule renders her vixen in all daylight, how could she have carried any offspring?
+They would not have survived her changing.’

-‘You are right, of course,’ Micah relented grudgingly, but gave a short bow where he crouched.
-‘I’m sorry to complain, Countess.
+‘You are right, of course,’ Micah relented grudgingly, but gave a short bow from where he crouched.
+‘Sorry to complain, Countess.
 Disappointment is a brute of a thing.’

 ‘That it is,’ she smiled sadly.
-The two waited until they heard the scamper of kits at play within the shack and a crackle as dry kindling was set alight.
+The two waited until they heard the scamper of kits at play inside the forest home and a crackle as dry kindling was set alight.
 Then Micah helped his mistress to her feet.
 Together, starting slow to stretch cramped muscles, they began the long trek from the taiga.

 From midnight, Vera slept on a bed of pine needles, wrapped in a blanket from her assistant’s pack.
-Micah kept watch for danger; bears and wolves were the dominant predators in woods south of his hometown.
+Micah kept watch for danger; bears and wolves were the dominant predators stalking Morgandy’s snow forests.
 At sunrise, the pair set out again.
 By mid-afternoon they found the path, and by seven that evening they broke free of the pines.
-From there, it was an easy journey of a few hours to the nearest town.
+From there it was a few hours’ easy journey to the nearest town.

 Micah collapsed into bed once their inn room was paid for.
-He was a hardy man, tall and lithe, but for years Micah had had rigid limitations on his body.
+He was a hardy man, tall and lithe.
+But for years Micah had had rigid limitations on his body.
 The last month had chipped away at his strength, and he’d just gone two days without a wink of sleep, much of that spent travelling.
-Not only travelling, but helping Vera to travel, ensuring his mistress didn’t stumble, carrying her if passage grew too rough.
+Not only travelling, but helping Vera to travel, ensuring his mistress didn’t stumble, and carrying her if passage grew too rough.

-Smiling as he snored, Vera unlaced Micah’s boots and with two grunts of effort pulled the heavy things from his feet.
-Throwing a light blanket over him, she looked fondly on her assistant, face blank with sleep.
+Smiling gently as he snored, Vera unlaced Micah’s boots and with two grunts of effort pulled the heavy things from his feet.
+Throwing a blanket over him, she looked fondly on her assistant, his features blank with sleep.
 Vera dampened a cloth, wiping sweat and dirt from his dark face before opening the window.
 Leaning on the sill, she lit a cigarette, puffing outside so the smoke wouldn’t disturb Micah.

-Micah was the son of her housekeeper, her dearest friend; had Vera children of her own, they would be around his age.
-His father dead before he even toddled, the boy had grown up in and around Vera’s home, manor and museum.
-A nephew to her, she had been devastated when Micah, like so many of Sorrel’s young men, had been sent west to war.
-He’d lasted many years and battles and was promoted quickly, entering a unit Micah said specialised in stealth missions.
+Micah was the son of her housekeeper, her dearest friend; had Vera any children of her own, they would be around his age.
+His father dead before he even toddled, the boy had grown up in and around Vera’s home, the manor and museum.
+A nephew to her, she’d been devastated when Micah, like so many of Sorrel’s young men, was recruited and sent west to war.
+He’d lasted many years and battles, and was promoted quickly, entering a unit Micah said specialised in stealth missions.

-But a shot in the side and another to his calf, just below the right knee, had ended his military career.
-He’d been whisked from the front to a hospital in Hickory, a big city just outside the war zone, but it was clear he’d never make a full recovery.
+But two bullets, one in the side and another below the right knee, had ended his military career.
+Micah had been whisked from the frontline to a hospital in Hickory, a major city just beyond the war zone, but it was clear he’d never make a full recovery.

-Honourably discharged, back in his hometown Micah had had nothing to do.
-The active life he’d led and would never regain weighted his mind, and he’d grown listless, moody.
-All he would do was play lone games with battered dice he kept in his pocket.
-Fearing he’d turn to drink, as she’d heard some veterans did, Alice had asked Vera if she might hire him.
+Honourably discharged and back in his hometown, Micah had had nothing to do.
+The active life he’d led and would never regain weighted his mind.
+He’d grown listless, moody.
+All he would do was play solitary games with the battered dice he kept in his pocket.
+Fearing he’d turn to drink as she’d heard some veterans did, Alice had asked Vera if she might hire him.

 Now Vera didn’t know how she’d lasted without him.

-Being injured as badly as he had and witnessing such violence, a few townsfolk said, had turned Micah a little strange.
-He was abrupt and often honest to the point of rudeness, but Vera didn’t see that.
-He was usually polite and apologised when he wasn’t.
-Micah was obedient (if argumentative when they didn’t see eye to eye), diligent in his work and altogether a decent man.
+Being injured as badly as he was and witnessing such violence in war, a few townsfolk said, had turned Micah a little strange.
+Though he was abrupt and honest to the point of rudeness, Vera didn’t see that.
+He was usually polite, and apologised when he wasn’t.
+Micah was diligent in his work, and altogether a decent man.

-Poor Alice, though.
+But poor Alice.
 She worried for him.
-And now he was in his early forties, she lamented that living to love her grandchildren was one dream her son could not or would not make come true.
+And now he progressed through his early forties, she lamented that her living to love her grandchildren was one wish her son could not or would not grant.

-There is still time, Vera thought as she smothered a cough, stubbed out her cigarette and pulled on a nightgown.
+There is still time, Vera thought as she smothered a cough.
+Stubbing out her cigarette, she pulled on a nightgown.
 Plenty of young things seek older men to look after them.
 Micah has strong looks and a good heart.
 And good money.
 He might afford a small house when he meets the right someone.

-If he ever meets someone, Vera had to stress, smiling at that little hiccup as she climbed into bed.
+If he ever meets someone, Vera had to stress, a rueful smile at that little hiccup as she climbed into bed.

 There might be a winner among them, Vera supposed sleepily, pulling a fleece blanket close about her.
 He just has to stay on his toes … or I will stay on mine for him and poor Alice.
-He says he has no interest in marriage or children, but as soon as the right person comes along, I am sure he will change his mind.
+He says he has no interest in marriage, but as soon as the right person comes along I am sure he will change his mind.

 Exhausted, Vera fell heavily asleep, her last clear thought of Micah and the life she and Alice so wanted him to have.
 One he’d surely want, too, if he just gave the idea a chance.

-The next morning, they took a carriage as far as Morel for the night train to Yewton, where they would hire a carriage home.
-Vera didn’t particularly like trains; the fumes their coal-burning engines belched out were poison to the air.
-But a journey by carriage could take a week, and Alice was alone with the museum.
+The next morning, they took a carriage as far as Morel to catch the night train to Yewton, where they would hire a carriage home.
+Vera didn’t particularly like trains; the fumes their coal-burning engines belched out poisoned the atmosphere.
+But a journey by carriage could take up to a week, and Alice was alone with the museum.
 Guests were few and far between in the summer, but there was still the occasional tourist or interested local to welcome.
-Always highly strung, Alice feared making some terrible mistake with the museum in her care; it wasn’t kind to leave her in charge for long.
+Highly strung all her life, Alice feared making some terrible mistake with the museum in her care; it wasn’t kind to leave her in charge for long.

-Vera and Micah passed the afternoon in Morel’s town square, Micah visiting the blacksmith for arrows and browsing boxes of bullets.
-Though he opted for the quiet bow when hunting, Micah’s shot was truer with handgun and rifle; military service had ensured that.
+Vera and Micah passed the afternoon in Morel’s town square, Micah visiting the blacksmith to browse boxes of bullets and replace the few alloy arrows he’d lost; his military-issued compound bow was far quieter on the hunt than his revolver.
 Vera did a little shopping of her own, searching for a gift to thank Alice.
 She found a delicate pin in the shape of a blossoming rose she thought would do nicely.

-They ate a late lunch at the café, sitting outside to enjoy the last summer sunshine they’d get that year, Micah with slices of steak and kidney pie while Vera sipped creamy soup.
-She had to moisten her garlic toast to chew, teeth a little loose in their soft gums.
-Afterwards, they waited on the platform until the steam engine puffed and stopped with a great squeal of brakes.
-Vera coughed heavily, one hand batting drifting soot away, the other at her aching lungs.
+They ate lunch at the only café in town, sitting outside to enjoy the last summer sunshine they’d get that year.
+Micah ordered slices of steak and kidney pie, while Vera sipped creamy pumpkin soup; she had to moisten her garlic toast before chewing, teeth a little loose in their soft gums.
+Afterwards, they waited on the platform until the steam engine puffed laboriously alongside and braked with a great squeal.
+Vera coughed heavily, one hand batting the drifting soot away and the other at her aching lungs.

 After supper (salad sandwiches, crumpets slathered with raspberry jam and scrambled eggs), Micah slept most of the journey, not yet caught up on the rest he’d missed.
 Vera slept for a few hours, rocked by the train like a baby in their cradle.
-But she woke when they coupled on a line of freight cars.
-Try as she might, she couldn’t even doze.
-Vera thought of the shapechanger.
+But she woke when they paused to couple on a line of freight cars.
+Try as she might, after that she couldn’t even doze.
+Not now she’d thought of the shapechanger.

-She’d thought the silver vixen was hers.
-The one she’d searched so hard for, so long.
+She’d thought the silver vixen was hers, the one she’d searched so long and hard for.
 But it wasn’t to be.
 Dead ends her entire life and the first shapechanger Vera saw was ill-suited to her purposes.

 But she was so beautiful.
-Vera’s face shone, remembering.
+Vera’s creased face shone, remembering.

-Sitting up in her bunk, she leaned one creased cheek to the cold windowpane.
-The scenery rushing by flashed in moonlight, but the farms, paddocks and hills took second place as Vera reconstructed the creature in her mind’s eye.
+Sitting up in her bunk, she leaned a cheek to the cool windowpane.
+The scenery rushing by flashed in the moonlight.
+But the crops, paddocks, and hills took second place as Vera reconstructed the creature in her mind’s eye.

 Silver curls that thinned down her back.
-Big eyes, still bright.
+Big old eyes, still bright.
 Gait unsteady, but quick.
 Fur sleek, tail hanging like a wilted bulrush.
-Matriarch of her skulk.
+The matriarch of her skulk.
 How smoothly she’d changed, how elegantly.
-Human and fox, whichever form she wore.
+Whichever form she wore, it was perfectly plain: she remained fox and human both.
 That one sighting was worth all the uncomfortable nights and long, weary days it had taken to glimpse.

 But would there be another?
 The silver vixen had taken so long to find.

-Of course there’d be another—Vera couldn’t think negatively.
+Of course there’d be another!
+Vera couldn’t afford to think negatively.
 There had to be another.
-Though they’d grown rarer than a drop of rain from cloudless sky, shapechangers wouldn’t vanish while spirits existed.
+Though they’d grown rarer than a drop of rain from a cloudless sky, shapechangers wouldn’t vanish.
+Not while spirits existed.

 Even if there was only one left.
 Even if that one hadn’t yet been changed.
 Vera was patient.
 She’d waited decades upon decades.
 She could wait longer.